John Barnard Byles: Byles the protectionist as seen in Sophisms of Free Trade

-In Sophisims of free trade, John Byles championed protectionism and refuted the "let it alone," i.e., laissez faire system.
+In Sophisms of Free Trade, John Byles championed protectionism against laissez faire.
 Industries do not spring up out of nowhere, and home markets needs protectionism to stave off foreign competition.
 Byles said, "But in truth the natural course of commercial affairs uninfluenced by legislation is impossible."

 He could not conceive where England could have been at in 1851 without protectionism.
 He was convinced that new nations as well as old nations needed protectionism.
 He knew individuals and the private sector did not have the resources to create an immense future.
 Public wisdom had to do this monumental feat.
 Moreover, Byles called humanity the most profoundest cause.
 He stated that those who regard man in high esteem should not be subjected to unbridled foreign commerce.
 In sum, Byles saw protection as not a source of calamity and peril as free traders depicted it, but as a policy that spread industry and brought water, economic life where there was none.

 Byles tells his readers what is the best part about Adam Smith.
 Smith's disciples never thought that it was better to encourage domestic commerce over foreign commerce.
 This would turn free trade upside down; and shake the very foundation of free trade.
 For example, in Book II, Chapter V, Adam Smith reveals that encouraging domestic commerce facilitates domestic industry more than foreign commerce.
 Thus supporting domestic commerce benefited domestic industry the best, and this best showed that an economy was strategically organized.